-Histopathology is the macroscopic and microscopic examination of tissue samples to diagnose and/or evaluate disease.
-Adult Histopathology is situated in the Clinical Sciences Building 1 at Manchester Royal Infirmary and is part of the Department of Cellular Pathology.
-We provide comprehensive services to Central Manchester University Hospitals Foundation Trust, General Practitioners, and Dental Practitioners and also provide specialist tertiary referral and opinion on a regional and national basis.
+Adult Histopathology is situated in Clinical Sciences Building 1 at Manchester Royal Infirmary and is part of the Department of Cellular Pathology.
+We provide comprehensive services to Manchester University NHS Foundation Trust, General Practitioners, and Dental Practitioners and also provide specialist tertiary referral and opinion on a regional and national basis.

 - Gynaecological pathology